-To protect your home from water leakages call us on toll free number.
-We assure best quality products.
-Fairmate a name you can trust for Water Proofing.
+To make innovative Joint-less Flooring call us on toll free number.
+We assure best quality products & services.
+Fairmate a name you can trust for Innovative Flooring.

 PREMIUM GRADE, WATER CLEANABLE, HIGH STRENGTH, CHEMICAL RESISTANT, NON SAGGING TILE GROUT